cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

 - See how your datasets are being created, accessed, and processed.

-.. with built-in usage analytics capabilities.

-- Multi-dimensional usage analytics to understand the interaction between users, applications, and datasets.

 - Extensible integrations are available with enterprise-grade MDM (master data management) systems such as `Cloudera Navigator <https://www.cloudera.com/products/cloudera-navigator.html>`__ for centralizing metadata repository and the delivery of complete, accurate, and correct